airbytehq/airbyte/.github/ISSUE_TEMPLATE/bug-report.md

 <!-- You can remove this block.

 If you share the complete log you can put them inside the details tag.
-This helps to keep the issue reading easier to read. e.g:
+This helps with keeping the issue easy to read. e.g:
 <details><summary>LOG</summary>
 ```

-replace this by
+replace this with
 your long log
 output here